 Best practices provide guidelines to help you write and manage rules, deploy rules, and maintain system health for your ESA services.
 For more details, refer to the ESA rule writing best practices topic.

 Understand Event Stream Analysis Rule Types

-The Event Stream Analysis service provides advanced stream analytics such as correlation and complex event processing at high throughputs and low latency.
+The ESA Correlation service provides advanced stream analytics such as correlation and complex event processing at high throughputs and low latency.
 It is capable of processing large volumes of disparate event data from Concentrators.
 However, when working with Event Stream Analysis, you should be aware of the factors that affect resource usage in order to create effective rules.

 Each event that is received by ESA is evaluated to determine if it may trigger a rule.
 There are three types of rules that can be deployed in order to determine what the ESA engine should do with the incoming event.
 Each of these rule types have different impacts on system resource utilization.
 All three rule types may be created via the Rule Builder, Advanced Event Processing Language (EPL) rules, or downloaded via RSA Live.
 The table below lists the rule type and the impact this rule may have on system resources.

-When writing and deploying rules, you should be aware that each of these actions “cost” you system resources.
+When writing and deploying rules, you should be aware that rule memory usage and alert generation consume system resources.
 The sections below are designed to help you keep your usage at a healthy level and monitor for problems if systems are becoming overloaded.

 Best Practices for Writing Rules

 - Create alerts for actionable events.
 The purpose of an alert should be to notify you of an event that requires immediate and specific action.
 For events that do not require action, or only require you to have awareness of the event, you can create a report.